patricklafrance/wmfnext-shell/README.md

     // Re-render the application once the remote module is registered. const isReady = useAreRemotesReady();

-    // Retrieve the module routes.
-    const routes = useRoutes(runtime);
+    // Retrieve the routes registered by the module. const routes = useRoutes(runtime);

-    // Create the router with an homepage and the module routes. const router = useMemo(() => {
+    // Create the router with an home page and the module routes. const router = useMemo(() => {
         return createBrowserRouter([
             {